• Home

 6. Stir in chocolate morsels.

-7. Mix sugar and cinnamon together.
+7. Mix sugar and 2 teaspoons of cinnamon together.
 Roll tablespoons of cookie dough into balls and roll in the cinnamon sugar.

 9. Bet you can’t eat just one!